Trump says he's fired Federal Reserve board member Lisa Cook

 Mr. Trump has lashed out over this strategy, nicknaming Powell "Too Late."
 The president has floated the idea of firing Powell, in some cases accusing him of mismanaging a project to renovate the Fed's headquarters.

-Powell hinted last week that interest rate cuts could be on the horizon, as it tries to prevent inflation from spiking without triggering higher unemployment.
+Powell hinted last week that interest rate cuts could be on the horizon, as the Fed tries to prevent inflation from spiking without triggering higher unemployment.
 During a speech in Jackson Hole, he said the Fed will "proceed carefully," but recent shifts "may warrant adjusting our policy stance."

 Currently, just two Fed board members are Trump picks, both from his first term: Powell and board member Christopher Waller.